Linda France was born in Wallsend, Newcastle upon Tyne, and now lives near Hadrian’s Wall in Northumberland.

 Linda has taught on Newcastle University’s Creative Writing/Poetry MA since its inception.
 Her Creative Practice-led PhD – ‘Women on the Edge of Landscape’ – was concerned with Susan Davidson’s landscaping at Allen Banks in Northumberland and Margaret Rebecca Dickinson’s botanical paintings in the Natural History Society of Northumbria’s Archive.
 The Knucklebone Floor (Smokestack 2022), includes poems from this research.

 Between 2020 and 2022 Linda was Climate Writer for New Writing North and Newcastle University.
-Startling, a new collection arising from the residency, is published by New Writing North in collaboration with Faber (Autumn 2022).
+Her collection Startling arose from this residency, as did the collective film-poems Murmuration (with Kate Sweeney) and Dawn Chorus (with Christo Wallers).

-Linda was named the inaugural Environmental Poet of the Year 2022-23 in the Michael Marks Awards for her portfolio of poems Letters to Katlia (published as a pamphlet, on sale at the British Library and Wordsworth Grasmere).
+Linda was named the inaugural Environmental Poet of the Year 2022-23 in the Michael Marks Awards for Letters to Katłįà.